chris-pearce/scally/utilities/README.md

 That's why utilities are declared last when pulling in the Scally framework via your master stylesheet so they're compiled after everything else.

 ## Namespace

 All utility classes and utility silent placeholder selectors should be prefixed with `u-` so that they're easily identifiable.

 ## New utilities

 You can create new utilities in your [project specific CSS](https://github.com/westfieldlabs/scally#your-styles) however because utilities are so focused it's probably better off in the Scally framework.
-So create a [Scally GitHub issue](https://github.com/westfieldlabs/scally/issues) to have it considered for inclusion into Scally or even better submit a PR, [see](https://github.com/westfieldlabs/scally#contributing).
+So create a [Scally GitHub issue](https://github.com/westfieldlabs/scally/issues) to have it considered for inclusion into the framework or even better submit a PR, [see](https://github.com/westfieldlabs/scally#contributing).

 ## Demo's

 <http://codepen.io/team/westfieldlabs/full/xFHfk/>

 ## Further reading

-*Make sure to read the documentation within each utility Sass partial file.
-It will contain information about the utility and their implementations.*
+*Make sure to read the documentation within each utility Sass partial file as it will contain information about the utility and their implementations.*

 - [THE MEDIA OBJECT SAVES HUNDREDS OF LINES OF CODE](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/).
 - [The single responsibility principle applied to CSS](http://csswizardry.com/2012/04/the-single-responsibility-principle-applied-to-css/).